-Not only did the Akers reevaluate the type of hires that would make their business model successful, they also established the simple motto of “hire slow, first fast.”
+The Akers also abide by the simple motto of “hire slow, first fast.”
 For many business owners, the default when an employee leaves unexpectedly is to look for a replacement as quickly as possible.
-And while that may seem tempting, the hiring process shouldn’t be rushed as it can be troublesome in the long term.
+And while this may seem tempting, the hiring process shouldn’t be rushed as it can be troublesome in the long run.
 “You start interviewing, hoping to fill holes so you can take a break,” Misty said.
 “But I’ve learned that it only gets worse and it takes longer to find the right person.”
 In regards to the “fire fast” aspect of the motto, Dennis admits that although harsh, that doesn’t mean they aren’t building relationships with all their employees.
 The decision is never easy, but sometimes it has to be made.

-At the end of 2020, amidst a global pandemic and right at the start of the holiday season, the Akers faced an incredibly difficult decision after they unexpectedly lost all four of their full-time employees.
-Despite hardship, they stuck with their motto, pitching in the extra hours themselves and closing their storefront when necessary to accommodate the situation, even when this meant losing out on half of their sales for the year.
+At the end of 2020, amidst a global pandemic and right at the start of the holiday season, the Akers faced an incredibly difficult situation after they unexpectedly lost all four of their full-time employees.
+Despite hardship, they stuck with their motto and pitched in the extra hours themselves and closed their store when necessary to accommodate the situation, even when this meant losing out on half of their sales for the year.
 “When we did that, we knew we were going to lose sales, but in the long term, we knew what we were doing was beneficial for the company,” Misty said.
 “We made the decision to have no business at all rather than an experience that would be off.”

-The Akers also make sure to constantly communicate with their employees.
-If they notice something isn’t going as expected, they sit that employee down and address it head on.
+Dennis and Misty also make sure to constantly communicate with their employees.
+If they notice something isn’t going as expected, they sit that employee down to chat and address it head on.
 Perhaps something is going on in a staff member’s personal life that business owners can be compassionate toward, but if it permanently affects the work that they do, sometimes the best route is to part ways.
-And when things are going smoothly, they make sure to express their sincere appreciation—something that may sound simple but is often overlooked.
+And when things are going smoothly?
+The couple make sure to express their appreciation—something that may sound simple but is often overlooked by managers and owners.

-The feedback and reviews they have received reflect the successful approach Misty and Dennis take in prioritizing their staff management.
+The employee feedback and customer reviews they have received reflect the successful approach Misty and Dennis have taken in prioritizing their employee staffing process and model.
 “Yes, we’re a candle company, but we are an experience, and our employees are the experience,” Misty said.

-Here are a few additional key takeaways from this week’s episode when thinking about your own staffing approach:
+Here are a few key takeaways from this week’s episode when thinking about your own staffing approach:

-Communicate and build relationships with your employees.
-In her interviews, Misty always asks the candidate what they need from their employer to be successful at the job.
-According to the Akers, nine times out of 10.
-Not only do employees want communication from their managers and owners—they want to know if they’re doing a good job, what the expectations are, and the areas they need to improve.
+- Employees want communication.
+When Misty asks candidates what they need from their employers to be successful at the job, they say communication nine times out of 10.
+Not only do employees want communication from their managers and owners—they want to know what the expectations are, if they’re doing a good enough job, and the areas they can improve on.

 - Your team doesn’t have to be the same, but they have to mesh.
 You, as a business owner, and your employees make up a team.
-No one is exactly the same, but everyone needs to mesh and get along.
+Although no one will be exactly the same, everyone still needs to get along.

-Show appreciation.
-Every person wants to feel valued and appreciated, and sharing those sentiments with your employees can be the motivation that helps them perform at their highest level.
-Appreciation can be shown in various ways—Misty and Dennis always thank their staff, especially for the time that the pair has gained back to spend with their family.
+- Show appreciation to your employees.
+Everybody wants to feel appreciated and valued, and sharing those sentiments with your employees can be the motivation that helps them perform at their highest level.
+Appreciation can be shown in various ways—Misty and Dennis always verbally thank their staff, such as for the time the pair has gained back to spend with their children.

 Listen to the episode below to hear directly from Misty and Dennis, and subscribe to Behind the Review for more from new business owners and reviewers every Thursday.